 How big is mommy’s belly? game

-We played the “How big is mommy’s belly?” game where guests use yarn to try to guess the size of mom’s belly.
+The “How big is mommy’s belly?” game is a fun activity where guests use yarn to try to guess the size of mom’s belly.
 We used the printable “How big is mommy’s belly?” sign from the Woodland printable collection which comes with tickets people can write their name on.

 Corn hole for the guys

 We also put a game of corn hole in the yard where most of the guys concentrated.
 It was a great activity for the folks that have already enjoyed a little something to eat and wanted a little something more physical to do.